sirajmunir10p/FlutterDriverDemoProject/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+After deploying this repository, open VS code or IntelliJ IDEA and type following commands in the Terminal:

+flutter drive --target=test_driver/e2e.dart